-In 2020 parent and community contributions in one form or another, made up more than 50% of the school's annual budget of approximately \$3 million.
-In 2021 the P&C budget to be directed to the school will approach \$500,000.
+In 2022 parent contributions in one form or another, made up nearly 50% of the school's annual budget of approximately \$2 million.
+In 2023 the P&C budget to be directed to the school will approach \$1.1 million with major projects underway.